Inspecting a used vehicle for sale

 If the vehicle has been in any crashes, you can also have a licensed auto body shop take a look at the vehicle to make sure it is still structurally safe.
 These experts can often tell if the vehicle has been in any crashes or has been rebuilt and, if so, that the work was done properly.

 The seller may have an inspection report for you to help you feel more comfortable.
 Make sure it is from a designated inspection facility.
 Even if the seller has a report, it is still a good idea to take the vehicle to an inspection facility.
 It is always wise to do your own research.
 Buyer beware!

 Do a lien search

-If you buy vehicle with a lien on it and the previous owner doesn't pay a debt, the vehicle can be repossessed from you.
+If you buy vehicle with a lien on it and the previous owner doesn't pay the debt, the vehicle can be repossessed from you.

 How to check for liens on a vehicle

-In B.C., liens are registered by the Personal Property Registry in Victoria.
+In B.C., liens are registered with the Personal Property Registry in Victoria.